youshido-php/GraphQLBundle/README.md

     }
 }
 ```
-Now GraphQL executor will check access for every field/operation, based on configuration.

 ## GraphiQL extension:
-To run [graphiql extension](https://github.com/graphql/graphiql) just try to access to `http://your_domain/explorer`
+To run [graphiql extension](https://github.com/graphql/graphiql) just try to access to `http://your_domain/graphql/explorer`

 ## Documentation
 All detailed documentation is available on the main GraphQL repository – http://github.com/youshido/graphql/.